Ben & Jerry's to end ice-cream sales in occupied Palestinian territories | Business

 Ben & Jerry's to end ice-cream sales in occupied Palestinian territories

-Vermonters for Justice in Palestine said in a provisional statement the move still "fail(ed) to address the widespread anger at the actions of the Israeli government against Palestinian people who live in occupied territory" and that "Ben & Jerry's should completely disengage from Israel."
-Ben & Jerry's was acquired by Unilever in 2000 in a unique deal that allows it to operate with more autonomy than other subsidiaries.

-American ice-cream brand Ben & Jerry's on Monday said it will stop marketing its products in the occupied Palestinian territories, saying that selling there was "inconsistent" with company values.
+American ice-cream brand Ben & Jerry's on Monday said it would stop marketing its products in the Israeli-occupied West Bank, responding to Palestinian pressure campaigns and saying that selling there was "inconsistent" with company values.
 The South Burlington, Vermont-based company, which is owned by Britain's Unilever Plc, has come under pressure from pro-Palestinian groups over its business in Israel and Jewish settlements in the West Bank, which is handled through a licensee partner since 1987.

+American ice-cream brand Ben & Jerry's on Monday said it would stop marketing its products in the Israeli-occupied West Bank, responding to Palestinian pressure campaigns and saying that selling there was "inconsistent" with company values.

+The South Burlington, Vermont-based company, which is owned by Britain's Unilever Plc, has come under pressure from pro-Palestinian groups over its business in Israel and Jewish settlements in the West Bank, which is handled through a licensee partner since 1987.
+Israeli Prime Minister Naftali Bennett, whose party favors Jewish settlements in the West Bank, said Ben & Jerry's was making a "morally wrong" decision.

 Ben & Jerry's was acquired by Unilever in 2000 in a unique deal that allows it to operate with more autonomy than other subsidiaries.
 It is well known for its commitment to social justice https://www.benjerry.com/values that has recently included strongly supporting the Black Lives Matter movement, LGBTQ+ rights and electoral campaign finance reform.